Jacksonville Modification of Judgments Attorney

 - after-school care, or

 If you’re demanding an increase in alimony or child support, you also have to show that your former spouse has the ability to pay a larger amount.

 If you’re trying to decrease or terminate a child support or alimony payment, you’ll come under a lot of scrutiny.
 Quitting a job or loss of employment because of misconduct does not constitute the changed circumstances required for the court to decrease or to otherwise modify child support.
 If you think you may be entitled to the modification of a final judgment because your circumstances have changed, then it is best to consult with an attorney immediately.
 You also should never terminate your child support payments without the court’s permission — doing so might result in criminal charges and penalties.

 Modification of final judgments can operate retroactively which means you may be entitled to relief retroactive to the date of filing your petition for modification.
 If you would like to learn more about child support modification or how to modify alimony then you should consult with an attorney as soon as possible.
 If you believe circumstances of either parent have changed and the court should modify custody in your case then you should consult with a Jacksonville modification of judgments attorney immediately.

 Contact a Jacksonville Modification of Judgments Attorney Today for Your Free Consultation

 Under certain circumstances, the court can enter an emergency order affecting a change in custody in 48 hours or less.
 Remember, when you need help with FAMILY LAW, choose FAMILY VALUES.
 Hire a Board Certified Specialist in Marital and Family Law to help you modify your rights and obligations under the law.
-Call (904) 360-6100 to speak confidentially with a Jacksonville Modification of Judgments Attorney on our team today.
+The Law Office of A. Sam Jubran offer comprehensive family law services in Jacksonville, FL.
+Call (904) 516-9645 to speak confidentially with a Jacksonville Modification of Judgments Attorney on our team today.

 FAMILY LAW.
 FAMILY VALUES.